xaberue/Playground.Aspire/README.md

 # Known Issues

-- Identity is not used at the moment, roles are not considered within the manager UI. _(TBI)_
+- Identity is not used at the moment, roles are not considered within the manager UI. (only login and register) _(TBI)_
 - Several best practices are required to be added:
   - Minimal API groups routing, specially in BFF projects. _(TBI)_
   - Mappers extraction. _(TBI)_